saphanaacademy/Spatial/ESRI_S4HANA/exercises/preReqs.md

 1. Starting up an S/4HANA Trial System

 It is highly recommenced that this exercise be done on a trial S/4HANA system as this is a technical / 'how to' demo.
 This demo also uses customer sales CDS views.
-On a trial systenm these views would only return several hundred records vs. what is on a production system.
+On a trial system these views would only return several hundred records vs. what is on a production system.
+If you do insist on using your production system, then you will need to filter your final custom CDS views so that a much smaller / sample record set is returned.
+Creating the custom views will be covered later on.

-* An SAP HANA system
+2a.
+Option A: Accessing the SAP HANA System Using the S/4HANA Trial Appliance to Emulate a Sidecar

+2b.
+Option B: Starting an SAP Cloud Platform HANA System to Use as a Sidecar

-* An SAP Analytics Cloud (SAC) account
+3. Getting an SAP Analytics Cloud (SAC) System

 * A configured connection from the SAC tenant to the HANA system